 2020/12/08 | University | Health & Medicine

-Examining the communication between mother and fetus and showing the influence it has on the lives of mothers and children long after birth, Amanda Sferruzzi-Perri was awarded the 100,000 CHF Hans Sigrist Prize from the Hans Sigrist Foundation at the University of Bern.
+Amanda Sferruzzi-Perri examines the communication between mother and fetus during the pregnancy, showing the influence it has on the health of mothers and children long after birth.
+Based on her groundbreaking research on the placenta, she was awarded the 100,000 CHF Hans Sigrist Prize from the Hans Sigrist Foundation at the University of Bern.

 By Nathalie Matter